lubojr/naucse.python.cz/lessons/beginners-en/str/index.md

 You didn't – you got the *sixth* character.
 {% endfilter %}

-As you may have already noticed, programmers start counting from zero.
+As you may have already noticed, programmers in Python start counting from zero.
 First comes 0, then 1, and so on.

 It's the same with strings - the first character is on position zero.